hqm/jschema/README.md

 + Building

-I use 'sbt' (the scala build tool) to compile.
+I use `sbt` (the scala build tool) to compile.
 The build.sbt file specifies the main entry point class.

 the `package-bin` task produces a jar file

-the `assembly` task produces a monlithic jar file with all dependencies, which can be executed via `jjava -jar target/scala-2.10/jschema-assembly-1.1.jar`
+the `assembly` task produces a monlithic jar file with all dependencies, which can be executed via `java -jar target/scala-2.10/jschema-assembly-1.1.jar`

 + Running